 Step 4: Connect Your Video Input and Set Broadcast to On

-Now that the RTMP Streamer is configured a video source needs to be connected to the video in input.
-This video source can be anything in Isadora that provides vid-gpu formatted video out.
+Now that the way RTMP Streamer actor is configured a video source needs to be connected to its 'video in' input property.
+This video source can be anything in Isadora that provides vid-gpu formatted video output.

-Finally switch the broadcast input from off to on. (see broadcast in the input list above)
+Finally, switch the 'broadcast' input property from off to on.
+(See the 'broadcast' input property in the input list above.)

-You will see the broadcasting output change from off to on, and the status output change providing additional feedback regarding the current connection status.
+You will see the 'broadcasting' output property change from off to on, and the 'status' output change providing additional feedback regarding the current connection status.